Board of Directors and Officers

 Seidman’s experience in the non-profit sector includes senior positions at Rock the Vote and People for the American Way, and she served as a Fellow at the Harvard University John F. Kennedy School of Government.

-Treasurer and Director Tom Tarantino
+Secretary and Director Tom Tarantino

 Tom served in the U.S. Army from 1997-2007 as both an enlisted Civil Affairs Specialist and an active duty Cavalry Officer with deployments to Bosnia (2000) and Iraq (2005).